 State and federal laws and regulations require the City to place a final cover on its municipal landfill site when it stops accepting waste and to perform certain maintenance functions at the site for thirty years after closure.
 Although closure and post-closure care costs will be paid only near or after the date that the landfill stops accepting waste, the City reports a portion of the closure and post-closure care costs as a liability on the Statement of Net Assets in each period based on landfill capacity used as of each balance sheet date.
 This liability is offset by an asset recorded for a trust account established for the purpose of paying the closure and post-closure costs as more fully described below.
 In 2004 the City received a permit for vertical expansion which increased the capacity and the life of the landfill.
-The \$5,645,000 reported as a landfill closure and post-closure accrued liability at September 30, 2008, represents the cumulative amount reported to date based on the use of approximately 66 percent of the estimated capacity of the active cells of the landfill.
-The City will recognize the remaining estimated cost of closure and post-closure care of \$2,849,000 as the remaining capacity is filled.
-These amounts are based on what it would cost to perform all closure and post-closure care in 2008.
+The \$6,292,000 reported as a landfill closure and post-closure accrued liability at September 30, 2009, represents the cumulative amount reported to date based on the use of approximately 73 percent of the estimated capacity of the active cells of the landfill.
+The City will recognize the remaining estimated cost of closure and post-closure care of \$2,380,000 as the remaining capacity is filled.
+These amounts are based on what it would cost to perform all closure and post-closure care in 2009.
 The City expects to close the landfill in 2028.
 Actual costs may change due to inflation, changes in technology, or changes in regulations.

 On March 18, 2005, the City entered into a contract with Republic Waste Services of Texas, Ltd. (Republic) for a 20 year renewable operating lease of the landfill.
-The City received an initial payment of \$15 million, \$6 million of which was for the purchase of the City's dirt inventory.
-The remaining \$9 million was recorded as deferred revenue and will be amortized over the life of the lease.
+The City received an initial payment of \$15 million, The remaining balance of deferred revenue of \$7,088,000 will be amortized over the life of the lease.
 Republic is responsible for the funding of monthly contributions to a trust account that will pay closure and post-closure costs as required by state and federal laws and regulations.
-Republic is in compliance with these requirements and at September 30, 2008, cash and cash equivalents are held for these purposes.
+Republic is in compliance with these requirements and at September 30, 2009, cash and cash equivalents are held for these purposes.